-This two-ingredient hot chocolate was my sweet reward after a highly successful day of Black Friday shopping.
+This 2 Ingredient Hot Chocolate was my sweet reward after a highly successful day of Black Friday shopping.
 The big-ticket item for which I battled epic lines at Target?

 Are you ready for this homemade hot chocolate hack?
 All you need is milk (any kind) and chocolate chips.
 That’s it!
 Melt them together on the stove, and in a few short minutes, you have a homemade hot chocolate that puts the packets to shame.